Quatre Bras: Stalemate on the Brussels Road: Reception

-In Issue 53 of Moves, Ian Chadwick called Quatre Bras "short and sweet" and concluded by giving the game an "A" for playability, an "B+" for historical accuracy, and an "A" for component quality, saying, "A delight and a must in the collection of Napoleonic and tactical buffs."
+In Issue 53 of Moves, Ian Chadwick called Quatre Bras "short and sweet" and concluded by giving the game an "A" for playability, a "B+" for historical accuracy, and an "A" for component quality, saying, "A delight and a must in the collection of Napoleonic and tactical buffs."

+In Issue 3 of the French games magazine Casus Belli, Jeran-Jacques Petit commented, "It is difficult for the French player to lose the Battle of Quatre Bras.
+The problem with wargames is that we have a general view of the battlefield and, moreover, we often know exactly where and when reinforcements are arriving.
+Ney hesitated and lost this battle because he thought for a moment that he was facing a superior force while the Allied reinforcements were arriving in dribs and drabs.
+As the game is presented, the French can beat the Allies as they come into play."

 In a retrospective review twenty years after publication, Monte Gray felt that Quatre Bras tended to swing in France's favor due to defensive limits laid on the Allied commanders.
 Gray concluded on a positive note, saying, "Time has been kind to Kevin Zucker's design.
 It remains easy to learn, difficult to master."